fscelliott/docsdonewell/_posts/2023-03-09-ai-tools-for-documentation.md

 > 5. The descriptionEmbedding is the embedding of the descriptions
 > 6. The headerEmbeddings are the embeddings of the headers. */

 Not super helpful.
-Here's the code in question for my explanation versus Copilot's explanation:
+My first tests helped me realize that you can't give Copilot big chunks of code to explain.
+You've got to keep it small.
+Here's the way-too-long code block that I used to compare my explanation versus Copilot's explanation:

 ```typescript
 // Calculate an embedding for the concatenated column descriptions and the headers of all multi-row tables